Online Master of Science in Engineering Management

 The MS in Engineering Management pairs all the conveniences online learning affords working professionals with the quality and resources of UNO’s graduate programs.

-- Students access lectures and manage coursework through the Moodle online portal, web conferencing, and compressed video.
+- Students access lectures and manage coursework through the Canvas online portal, web conferencing, and compressed video.

 - On a full-time schedule, students can finish their degree within two years.